Reviewed Health Policy & Advocacy Associations Links

 Alliance for Aging Research Alliance for Aging Research Citizen advocacy organization that strives to improve the health and independence of older Americans through public and private research.
 Promotes healthy aging among people of all ages.
 Provides statistics, and information/articles on the health and well being of older persons.
 Also conducts information campaigns.

-National Council for Community Behavioral Healthcare National Council for Community Behavioral Healthcare The National Council advocates for policies that ensure that people who are ill can access comprehensive healthcare services.
+National Council for Behavioral Healthcare National Council for Behavioral Healthcare The National Council advocates for policies that ensure that people who are ill can access comprehensive healthcare services.
 They also offer science education and practice improvement resources so that services are efficient and effective.
 They coordinate the Mental Health First Aid program across the USA and operate the SAMHSA-HRSA Center for Integrated Health Solutions to provide nationwide technical assistance in integrating primary and behavioral health.
 The Web site offers policy information and news, an extensive resources collection and more.